gnosis/dx-docs/source/index.rst

 Learn more about DutchX
 -----------------------
-Some interesting links to learn all about the mechanisms of the DutchX are:
+Here are some interesting links to learn all about the mechanisms of the DutchX:

 * **Small introduction to the features of DutchX**: https://ethresear.ch/t/dutchx-fully-decentralized-auction-based-exchange/2443
 * **Blog with information about DutchX**: https://blog.gnosis.pm/tagged/dutchx